SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Working_on_a_feature_branch_(to_easily_share_code).md

     cd $MRB_SOURCE/sbndcode

-Make sure you have the latest develop branch.\
+Make sure you have the latest develop branch.

     git checkout develop
     git pull

-Make a new feature branch.\
+Make a new feature branch.

     git flow feature start < BranchName >

-\
-This will give you a branch called \"feature/BranchName\"
+This will give you a branch called \"feature/BranchName\".
+You may need to run the command "git flow init" before this.
+If you do set the first option as "master", the second as "develop" (if these are not already set) and leave the rest as defaults.

 Do some coding.